For almost a decade, Arran kept releasing fresh NAS batches.

 Or how about increasing the PPM - that seems to work for the Ledaigs distilled at Tobermory.

-These were not all (official & independent) bottlings of Arran Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Arran I've tried over the years, but the notes should